andrew-womeldorf/please-js-rules/README.md

 )
 ```

-**It's recommended to install packages with yarn, then use the //build_defs:yarn_to_please script to generate the BUILD file.**
+**It's recommended to install packages with `yarn add --flat`, then use the
+//build_defs:yarn_to_please script to generate the BUILD file.** Always use the
+`--flat` option when adding packages with yarn, so that there's only one
+version of a package.

 ## Configuration